Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-We also compare predictions from the dispersion relation, eqn. \ref{eq2.12} for the exponential profile in the high Froude number limit, with that of the PL velocity profile indicated in \figref{fig2a}.
-In terms of the non-dimensional variables and parameters introduced earlier, the dispersion relation for the PL profile of \figref{fig2a} can be shown to be:
+We also compare predictions from the dispersion relation, eqn. \ref{eq2.12} for the exponential profile in the high Froude number limit, with that of the PL velocity profile indicated in figure \ref{fig2a}.
+In terms of the non-dimensional variables and parameters introduced earlier, the dispersion relation \mgt{(cubic polynomial in $\tilde{c}$)} for the PL profile of figure \ref{fig2a} can be shown to be:

-Plotted in \figref{fig4a} and \ref{fig4b} are the growth-rate and the phase-speed of the exponential profile (labelled as `Exp') as obtained from eqn. \ref{eq2.12}, for the KH profile from \ref{eq3.1} and for the PL profile from eqn. \ref{eq3.2}, at high Froude number viz. $Fr=3194.39$.
-A few qualitative features are discernable readily.
-On account of having an additional length-scale $\Delta$ compared to the classic KH model in \figref{fig2b}, the stability characteristics of the PL profile (`$\cdot\times\cdot$' symbols) differ qualitatively at large wavenumber from the KH model (dashed pink line) as seen in \figref{fig4}.
-Wavenumbers with $\kappa \geq O_m(0.1)$\footnote{$\mathcal{O}_m$ denotes order-of-magnitude} are stable in the PL model - this is the reason for the abrupt termination of the `$\cdot\times\cdot$' symbols (PL model) around $\kappa\sim 10^{-1}$ in \figref{fig4a}, above this wavenumber the growth-rate goes to zero rapidly.
-For the exponential profile, also recall that a lower cutoff in wavenumber exists at infinite depth (\cite{young2014generation,kadam2023wind}); wavenumbers less than this cutoff are stable \citep{young2014generation} as seen from the abrupt decay in growth-rate, in \figref{fig4a} at low $\kappa$.
+Plotted in figure \ref{fig3a} and \ref{fig3b} are the growth-rate and the phase-speed of the exponential profile (labelled as `Exp') as obtained from eqn. \ref{eq2.12}, for the KH profile from \ref{eq3.1} and for the PL profile from eqn. \ref{eq3.2}, at high Froude number viz. $Fr=3194.39$.
+A few qualitative features are discernible readily.
+On account of having an additional length-scale $\Delta$ compared to the classic KH model in figure \ref{fig2b}, the stability characteristics of the PL profile (`$\cdot\times\cdot$' symbols) differ qualitatively at large wavenumber from the KH model (dashed pink line) as seen in figure \ref{fig3}.
+Wavenumbers with $\kappa \geq O_m(0.1)$\footnote{$\mathcal{O}_m$ denotes order-of-magnitude} are stable in the PL model - this is the reason for the abrupt termination of the `$\cdot\times\cdot$' symbols (PL model) around $\kappa\sim 10^{-1}$ in figure \ref{fig3a}, above this wavenumber the growth-rate goes to zero rapidly.
+For the exponential profile, also recall that a lower cutoff in wavenumber exists at infinite depth (\cite{young2014generation,kadam2023wind}); wavenumbers less than this cutoff are stable \citep{young2014generation} as seen from the abrupt decay in growth-rate, in figure \ref{fig3a} at low $\kappa$.